 Her transmission is not cogent or brutally incisive, as I had become accustomed to expect with the other devatas.
 Visvamata needs to take time and show us what she teaches in the unfolding of events and relationships, concurrently as those events transpire and those relationships shift right before our eyes.

 Visvamata instructed me that concurrence is the signature of her unique style of teaching, unlike the brutal samurai-blade delivery of the other dakinis.

 I take it that such a style characterizes Visvamata as a “Female Buddha” who exercises extraordinary patience with those she instructs, and accordingly, adapts her teachings to their limitations.
 In concurrence—namely, her unique talent of reflecting insights against the shifting pattern of events and relationships—she is “variegated,” skilled in versatility.
 I am tempted to call her the Dakini of Fractal Modes.
 Fractality is similarity of form on different scales.
 The modalities of Visvamata’s Buddha Wisdom come to mind easily and accessibly because she adapts her instruction fluidically to the scale of our experience, large and small.
 She will teach you a universal truth respective to your experience in specific terms, in the scale of your understanding at any particular moment, relative to any transient situation.
 How sophisticated is that.”
 JLL

-KWP – Visvamata, Rank Three, Position Fifteen, Scales: aka Yugen (japanese), Dike, Themis (greek), Rita (hindu), Kuan Yin, the Variegated Mother, Kalichakra –Assigned to guarding and propagating the narrative of the Sophianic Mysteries, vetting entrants into the party, Gaian ethics, intra-party issues.
+KWP – Bodhima / Visvamata, Rank Three, Position Fifteen, Scales: aka Yugen (japanese), Dike, Themis (greek), Rita (hindu), Kuan Yin, the Variegated Mother, Kalichakra –Assigned to guarding and propagating the narrative of the Sophianic Mysteries, vetting entrants into the party, Gaian ethics, intra-party issues.
 Targeting the legal system, promulgating the correct view of “common law ” (consential law).